 Stirling Moss won in 1956, 1960 and 1961 and another famous winner at Monaco was Graham Hill who won the event 5 times, a record until Senna surpassed it in 1993.
 Here is Graham tackling the tight corners of the circuit.

-Now compare that to Lewis Hamiton in 2019.
+Now compare that to Lewis Hamilton in 2019.
 Much faster but then again, Lewis was driving a semi automatic Mercedes and didn’t have to do all those manual gear changes that Hill had to deal with.
+(The following two clips will take you to YouTube to view.)

 You might think that with limited overtaking the Monaco Grand Prix can be boring.
 Take a look at this clip from the 1982 event.